-He is called more often a Liberal than a Socialist, Communist or Globalist...
+Cuban is more often called a Liberal than a Socialist, Communist or Globalist...

-One of the coolest things that makes Graphext quite unique at analyzing text data is the possibility of not only counting how many times some keywords you are interested in were used, but finding and connecting other terms that are even more relevant in the corpus but you couldn't think of in the first place.
-We use something called word2vec models to compute the simmilarities between each pair of keywords and then network analysis to cluster simmilar terms to find more maningful patterns.
+One of the coolest things that makes Graphext especially powerful in analyzing text data is the possibility of not only counting how many times some keywords were used, but also finding and connecting other terms that are even more relevant in the corpus but you couldn't think of in the first place.
+We use something called word2vec models to compute the similarities between each pair of keywords and then network analysis to cluster similar terms to find more meaningful patterns.

 On the chart above, we selected all terms related to ideology and made the size of the terms according to the number of times they appeared in the mentions.
-There are many different terms related to Communism (marxist, commie), Socialism and Globalism, but we also see how the label Liberal is the biggest one by far (although merging all the red ones they receive a simmilar number of mentions).
-Many other people also talk abour Libertarianism, Conservatism or Authoritarism (that are not always mentioned to talk about Cuban's ideology but rather about Trump)
+There are many different terms related to Communism - marxist, commie - Socialism and Globalism, but we also see how the label Liberal is the biggest one by far.
+Many other people also talk about Libertarianism, Conservatism or Authoritarianism, terms that are not always mentioned to talk about Cuban's ideology but instead refer to Trump.

-Some tweets will make him look more like a socialist, a communist or a globalist
+There are some tweets that make him out to be more of a socialist, a communist or a globalist.

 Trying to answer Mark's original question, we will focus only on the mentions and replies that call him a Socialist, Communist or Globalist.
 As we can see on the chart there are some spikes during the last 2 months and we compile the most popular posts that sparked these type of mentions.

 By using only these exact terms we got 863 mentions, which is about 1% of the total number of mentions and replies he got over these months, but still a significant amount of tweets in absolute terms that would be 2 or 3 times bigger if we added the rest of ideological keywords we identified in the previous insight.